 By Bill Minahan | July 10, 2019 | 0 Comments

 Ransomware attacks have been on the rise since 2013.
-There are now over 500 families of ransomware and almost all of them demand payment in Bitcoin.
+There are now over 500 families of ransomware and almost all of them ask for payment in Bitcoin.

-In the last few months alone, cities in half a dozen states across the U.S. were attacked by ransomware that demanded large sums of money in Bitcoin.
+In the last few months alone, cities in half a dozen states across the U.S. were attacked by ransomware that asked for large sums of money in Bitcoin.

-In June 2019, ransomware attacks hit three Florida municipalities—Key Biscayne, Lake City, and Riviera Beach.
+In June 2019, ransomware hit three Florida municipalities—Key Biscayne, Lake City, and Riviera Beach.
 Lake City paid 42 Bitcoin (almost $500,000) and Riviera Beach paid 65 Bitcoin ($600,000) to hackers.
-The hackers restored their files after payment, but this isn’t always the case in every ransomware attack.
+The hackers gave their files back after payment, but this isn’t always the case for every ransomware attack.

-Hackers frequently fail to restore access to an organizations’ data even after they pay the ransom.
-Furthermore, sometimes it puts a target on their back for other hackers to extort money.
+Hackers sometimes fail to restore access to an organizations’ data even after they pay the ransom.
+Furthermore, sometimes it puts a target on their back for other hackers to extort money from them.